Mulwor/note-app/rolling-scopes-school/tests/week-7/Linters, Formatters and Husky.md

 e) There is no difference between ESLint and Prettier and it's not necessary to use them together

 ---
-8. What types of checks do a linter provide? (мультивыбор)
+8. What types of checks do a linter provide?

 `a) Syntax errors`
 `b) Potential problems`